bakdata/kpops/docs/docs/user/references/cli-commands.md

         pipeline: Schema of PipelineComponents.
-Includes the built-in kpops components by default.
+Includes the built-in KPOps components by default.
 To include custom components, provide [COMPONENTS_MODULES].